-The Schalmont Central School District and school community believe that homework plays a critical role in teaching and learning.
+Schalmont believes that homework plays a critical role in teaching and learning.
 It also provides an excellent opportunity for parents to become aware of their child’s daily academic experiences.

 The purpose of homework is to strengthen academic skills and reinforce concepts taught by teachers.
-Its value is borne out in a variety of research studies.
-Appropriately assigned homework not only improves student achievement, but it also develops time management skills, self-discipline, independence, personal responsibility, and the ability to follow directions and prioritize.
+Homework not only improves student achievement, but it also develops time management skills, self-discipline, independence, personal responsibility, and the ability to follow directions and prioritize.

 Parent’s Role and Responsibilities

-It is the parent’s role to reinforce the importance of homework and encourage home completion in a timely manner.
-Parents need to monitor their child’s homework.
-If parents set rules within their home that define where, when and under what conditions their child needs to complete their work, the task becomes more routine and less cumbersome.
-It is essential that parents provide guidance for their child, not answers.
-Parents are encouraged to find out more specifics about individual teachers’ procedures and requirements when a child is absent.
+Parents are encouraged to reinforce the importance of homework and encourage completion in a timely manner.
+Parents can help monitor their child’s homework and set rules within their home about where and when their child needs to complete their work to create a routine for their children.
+Parents are encouraged to provide guidance instead of answers.

 Homework Tips for Parents

-- Express to your child the importance of a good education and the value of doing homework.
+- Explain to your child the importance of a good education and the value of doing homework.

 - Make sure your child has a quiet, well-lit place to do homework.
 Make this location a permanent one.

 - Watch your child for signs of frustration.
 Suggest a short break and then return to the task.

-- If your child is struggling to complete an assignment, you may need to contact your child’s teacher.
+- If your child struggles to complete an assignment, you may need to contact your child’s teacher.

 Student’s Role and Responsibilities

 Teacher’s Role and Responsibilities

-Teachers are responsible for assigning meaningful homework to all students and for providing the necessary explanation and direction required so that students can accomplish the work with reasonable success.
-Teachers will be mindful of students with limited resources, like internet access in the home, and will provide suggestions for how students might accomplish these assignments in school.
-Students receiving special education or related services will be given appropriate homework assignments on a regular basis.
+Teachers are responsible for assigning meaningful homework to all students and for providing the necessary explanation and direction so students can accomplish the work.
+Teachers are mindful of students with limited resources, like internet access in the home, and will provide suggestions for how students might accomplish these assignments in school.
+Students receiving special education or related services are given appropriate homework assignments on a regular basis.
 Homework will be checked and proper feedback given to students.